NativeScript/docs-v7/docs/start/introduction.md

 {% nativescript %}
 # Welcome to NativeScript

 NativeScript is how you build cross-platform, native iOS and Android apps without web views.
-Use Angular, TypeScript or modern JavaScript to get truly native UI and performance while sharing skills and code with the web.
+Use Angular, TypeScript or modern JavaScript to get truly native UI and performance.
 Get 100% access to native APIs via JavaScript and reuse of packages from npm, CocoaPods and Gradle.
 Open source and backed by Progress.
 {% endnativescript %}

 {% angular %}